CLCStriders/striders/pages/boddington-10.md

 * The UK Athletics licence number is #28542
 * If you are unable to race, please let us know so we can offer your place to someone else
-* Please collect your race number and timing chip from Race HQ between 0745 and 0830 – this will be at The Gloucester Old Spot (Postcode: GL51 9SY).
-Any runner who does not collect their race number by 0845 will have their place transferred to anyone from the waiting list that is ready to race.
-* When you get your race number, please write your name, emergency contact details and any important medical information on the reverse of your number.
-Please make sure your number is clearly visible on the front of your vest throughout the race.
-We need to ensure that we see your number at the finish line to give you an accurate time.
-* You will be given a timing chip which should be looped through your shoe laces.
-Instructions for fitting the timing chip to your shoes will be at Race HQ.
-It is important that you wear the chip as we be relying on chip timing only for the results.
-Without this, you will not get a result.
 * Please follow the instructions from our car park marshals upon arrival.
 We are using 3 car parks and parking is limited so you must use the car park you are directed to.
 Please try to share transport if possible
 * Toilets and portaloos will be available for race participants at The Gloucester Old Spot and Elmstone Business Park.
-Unfortunately, no changing facilities are available.
+Unfortunately, no changing facilities are available
-* A baggage drop will be available, but will not supervised so use this at your own risk and do not leave valuables.
+* A baggage drop will be available, but will not supervised so use this at your own risk and do not leave valuables
-* The A4019 Tewkesbury Road is very busy, even on a Sunday morning so please do your warm up on Boddington Lane.
-A safe route will be marked from the Race HQ to the start line please use the crossing point provided for your own safety.
-* The race briefing will take place at the start line at 0850.
 * Race starts at 0900 at the top of Boddington Lane
 * Runners will be disqualified if they wear headphones except for bone-conducting headphones that meet the UKA Rules
 * You must be 18 or over to enter this race

+##### Race number

+* Collect your race number and timing chip from Race HQ between 0745 and 0830.
+Any runner who does not collect their race number by 0845 will have their place transferred to anyone from the waiting list that is ready to race
+* When you get your race number, please write your name, emergency contact details and any important medical information on the reverse of your number.
+Please make sure your number is clearly visible on the front of your vest throughout the race.
+We need to ensure that we see your number at the finish line to give you an accurate time
+* You will be given a timing chip which should be looped through your shoe laces.
+Instructions for fitting the timing chip to your shoes will be at Race HQ.
+It is important that you wear the chip as we be relying on chip timing only for the results.
+Without this, you will not get a result

+##### Race start

+* Use Boddington Lane for your warm up runs.
+The A4019 Tewkesbury Road and the road past the Elmstone Business Park are very busy, even on a Sunday morning, and not a safe location for running.
+A safe route will be marked from the Race HQ to the start line, please use the crossing point provided for your own safety
+* The race briefing will take place at the start line at 0850
 * Please do not enter the race if you are not confident of finishing within 2 hours.
 For the wellbeing of marshals, runners who do not complete the 3rd lap within 1 hour 30 minutes will be asked to stop the race.
 If any runner chooses to carry on it will be at their own risk and they will not get a time.
-For reference the cut off time represents a pace of 12 minutes per mile or 7.5 minutes per kilometer.
+For reference the cut off time represents a pace of 12 minutes per mile or 7.27 minutes per kilometre

+##### Post race

-* At the finish, don’t forget to return the timing chip.
+* At the finish, don’t forget to return the timing chip
 * Join us at the Clavell & Hind Brewery Tap for prize giving at 11.15.
 All competitors will receive a free drink
 * Please support our hosts The Gloucester Old Spot and Clavell & Hind by staying for a drink or booking for lunch.
 The food at both venues is outstanding

 ---
--->

 #### Course Description